ycpcs/cs101-fall2026/syllabus.md

 The following policy pertains specifically to all graded work in this course:

 -   All graded (individual) assignments are to be completed individually.
-I encourage you to discuss high level concepts with other students, but any work you submit **must be yours alone**.
+I encourage you to discuss high-level concepts with other students, but any work you submit **must be yours alone**.
--   Direct copying of solutions or work from other students, web sites, or other sources **is absolutely forbidden under any circumstances**.
+-   Direct copying of solutions or work from other students, websites, or other sources **is absolutely forbidden under any circumstances**.
 -   Any sources (books, websites, articles, fellow students, etc.), except for the course textbook and lecture notes, that you consult in completing an assignment **must be properly acknowledged**.
 In general, I strongly discourage you from using any resource not explicitly listed in the course syllabus or on the course web page but rather asking the instructor or tutors for assistance.
 -   **Exams must be completed individually using only the resources from the course.**